 The Pinterest community loves cool images so if you can make a cool QR code that is worthy of being pinned around, the Pinners will spread the image carrying details to link back to your organization or to you.
 Make it beautiful with stylish designs so readers can take it for artwork and repin it over and over again.

 If you want your images to be noticed, it would help to write detailed descriptions.
 With the right keywords, people will find your images more quickly and you’ll have more chances to be noticed, ensuring more traffic to your website.

 6. Reward your pinners

-If your budget permits, give a prize to the pinner who gets more shares, likes and tweets of your discount.
-In such attractive way you’ll make people like your brand and to get to know you better.
+If your budget permits, give a prize to the pinner who gets more shares, likes, and tweets of your discount.
+In such an attractive way you’ll make people like your brand and get to know you better.